 Group B had no restrictions on car design, exterior or interior dimensions, material composition of chassis or bodywork, drivetrain layout, engine type or size, or power output, but these general rules applied;

-- A minimum race weight calculated via engine displacement.
+- Respect a minimum race weight calculated via engine displacement and forced induction factor.

-- A maximum tire width combination calculated via engine displacement.
+- Respect a maximum tire width combination calculated via engine displacement and forced induction factor.

 - All of the rest was mostly free minus very basic safety requirements.

-Group B cars would then be divided into 4 different classes pertaining to their “final” engine displacement;
+Group B cars would then be divided into four sub-classes pertaining to their “final” (adjusted) engine displacement;

 - B/12: 2000 cc +